ZakiyQirosM/GLAURA-model/README.md

-# GALURA - Galucoma Detection with Advanced Retinal Analysis
+# GALURA - Glaucoma Detection with Advanced Retinal Analysis

 ## Project Description
 Glaura is an advanced Artificial Intelligence (AI) model powered by Convolutional Neural Networks (CNN), specifically designed to identify and classify retinal images as either glaucomatous or healthy.
 By deep learning techniques, Glaura analyzes complex patterns and features within retinal scans that are often challenging for the human eye to discern.